XavierGDelrosario/ChessGame/README.md

 - **Rook:** Moves and captures horizontally and vertically any number of squares away as long as it is not blocked
 - **Queen:** Moves and captures in any direction any number of squares away as long as it is not blocked.
 - **Pawn:** Moves 1 square forward or 2 squares forward on it's first move.
 Captures diagonally in the direction it moves forward.
-If a pawn reaches the end of the board it becomes any piece the player wants.
+If a pawn reaches the end of the board it becomes a queen.

 ## Special Moves
 - **En Passant:** If a pawn moves two squares forward and lands adjacent to an opposing pawn the opposing pawn can